RadDx logo

 Does an ovarian cyst always need surgery?

-No. Many ovarian cysts need no treatment or are followed with repeat imaging.
+No. Many ovarian need no treatment or are followed with repeat imaging.

 Keep exploring related radiology pages